What to do in case of . . . Bomb Threat

 - Complete the Bomb Threat Checklist.
 Remain at your location until the Public Safety Officer arrives.
 The officer will interview you regarding the call and take the checklist.

-- The Vice President of Operations or designee will determine if an evacuation is necessary and coordinate the evacuation of the building/s.
+- The assistant vice president of public safety/chief of police or designee will determine if an evacuation is necessary and coordinate the evacuation of the building/s.
 Do not evacuate until told to do so by the Department of Public Safety; evacuation routes may be unsafe.
 Follow Public Safety instructions.
 Move well away from the building.
 Do not congregate in one area.

 - Public Safety personnel will allow no one to enter a suspected building except authorized personnel.
-The Director of Public Safety will decide when re-entry is permitted.
+The assistant vice president of public safety/chief of police will decide when re-entry is permitted.

-- The Director of Public Safety or designee will be in charge of the search.
-The search will be conducted by the University Public Safety or other individuals authorized by the Director of Public Safety.
+- The assistant vice president of public safety/chief of police or designee will be in charge of the search.
+The search will be conducted by the University Public Safety or other individuals authorized by the assistant vice president of public safety/chief of police.

 - Under no circumstances should faculty, staff, or students touch or move a suspected bomb.
-Notify the Public Safety Dispatch Center or the Director of Public Safety of any suspicious objects.
+Notify the Public Safety Dispatch Center or the assistant vice president of public safety/chief of police of any suspicious objects.